aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-azureml.md

 - The data source
 - Select columns in data set (column indicies 1-10)
 - Split Data (0.7 split)
-- Two-Class Decision Forest
+- Two-Class Boosted Decision Tree (set the maximum number of leaves to 10 and the learning rate to 0.1)
-- Train Model (set the label-column to isFraud
+- Train Model (set the label-column to isFraud)
 - Score Model
 - Evaluate Model

 The experiment should eventually look like:
 ![Start](https://github.com/aslotte/mldotnet-real-time-data-streaming-workshop/blob/master/instructions/images/azure-ml-5.PNG)

+### Running your experiment
+To run your experiment, simply click Run in the bottom task bar.
+Training the model will take about 15 min.

+### Evaluate your model
+Once training has completed, right click on the "Evaluate Model" step and click to Vizualize the Evaluation results

 ### AutoML